jelder/beacon/README.md

 ## Thanks

-This app uses the smallest possible 1x1 transparent PNG, thanks to the awesome work by [](http://garethrees.org/2007/11/14/pngcrush/).
+This app uses the smallest possible 1x1 transparent PNG, thanks to the awesome work by [Gareth Rees](http://garethrees.org/2007/11/14/pngcrush/).